sampie777/obs-scene-que/README.md

 Plugins can be added to enable the use of different queue item types which can perform different actions on execution/activation.
 The following plugins are internally installed:

-- `OBSPlugin`: lets you activate OBS scenes
+- `OBSPlugin`: lets you activate OBS scenes and do other OBS stuff
 - `TextPlugin`: doesn't really do anything.
 It's just there to create some clarity and order in your queue

 To install new plugins, just place their .jar file in the plugin directory (see settings for where this directory is).
+If this directory doesn't exist, you can create it: create a directory in the same directory as OBS Scene Queue and name it "plugins".

-You can create your own plugins using [this guide](plugin_development.md).
+ You can also create your own plugins using [this guide](plugin_development.md).

 Some known external plugins are (mostly still under development):